nevrome/cultrans.bronzeageburials.article2019/README.md

 pages.

-We developed and tested the package on this Docker container, so this is the only platform that we’re confident it works on.
+We developed and tested the package on this Docker container, so this is the only platform that we're confident it works on.
 It was built and stored with:

     docker build -t cultransbronze19 .